-House Speaker Joseph Souki and House Majority Leader Scott Saiki, both Democrats, introduced a bill to legalize the possession of up to an ounce of marijuana by people aged 21 years or older.
+House Speaker Joseph Souki (D, Waihee-Waiehu-Wailuku) and House Majority Leader Scott Saiki introduced a bill to legalize the possession of up to an ounce of marijuana by people ages 21 years or older.

 Nine lawmakers co-sponsored a similar bill in the state Senate.

 The move comes in the wake of marijuana legalization in Colorado and Washington last year.

 Despite his support for the initiative, Saiki (D, Downtown-Kakaako-McCully) said he doesn’t think there’s enough support for the bill in the House.